helio-fm/helio-sequencer/Docs/getting-started.md

 ### Instruments management

-The most notable difference in the instruments management from the most sequencers out there is that Helio separates instruments from projects.
+The most notable difference in the instruments management from the majority of DAW's and sequencers out there is that Helio separates instruments from projects.

 Each project only holds the instrument "references" (basically, the hashcodes of the instrument info), so that the instrument settings are not saved in the project file, but rather in the application workspace settings.